AveePB/aveepb/README.md

 ## AveePB
 👋 Hi there!
 I'm AveePB, a passionate programmer with experience in Python, C, C++, and Java.
 Coding has been my hobby since 2020, and I've worked on numerous projects, including those using Arduino.
-My goal is to become a machine learning engineer.
+My goal is to become a machine learning engineer

 ### About Me
 - 👨‍💻 **Experience**: Coding since 2020
 - 💻 **Skills**: Python, C, C++, Java
 - 🔧 **Projects**: Created various projects using multiple libraries and Arduino or Raspberry Pi
-- 🏋️‍♂️ **Hobbies**: I enjoy hitting the gym and taking care of myself.
+- 🏋️‍♂️ **Hobbies**: I enjoy hitting the gym and taking care of myself
 - 🚀 **Goal**: Aspiring to become a machine learning engineer

 ### Skills